spiceai/spiceai/README.md

 [![Subreddit subscribers](https://img.shields.io/reddit/subreddit-subscribers/spiceai?style=social)](https://www.reddit.com/r/spiceai)
 [![Follow on Twitter](https://img.shields.io/twitter/follow/spiceaihq.svg?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=spiceaihq)

+## What is SpiceAI?

-**Spice.ai** is an open source runtime environment that enables developers to leverage rapid access to time-series data for building applications at the edge.
+**Spice.ai** is an open source runtime environment that enables developers to leverage rapid access to time-series data for data driven applications.
+The Spice AI Runtime enables the best in class high performance queries that can power an array of data driven applications.

 ⚠️ **DEVELOPER PREVIEW ONLY** Spice.ai is under active **alpha** stage development and is not intended to be used in production until its **1.0-stable** release.

-## Why Spice.ai?
-Use case section

-Highlight three use cases.

-1. Front ends that need to be continuously updated
-2. High performance queries for data applications.
-3. Machine learning at the edge.
-Empowering edge devices to continuously improve inference

 ## Quick Start